 Assistant Professor, Kennedy University Hospital ,

-Promotion in Social Media: Once the article is published online, we provide article alerts and regular email updates to subscribers through our social media platforms.
+Promotion in Social Media: Subscribers are provided article alerts and regular email updates regarding the published articles in MJEM through social media platforms.

 We welcome all types of articles related to Emergency Medicine.
 For submission assistance contact: email@example.com.
 Please follow the Author Guidelines.

-If you are not sure whether your work is suitable for this journal, please email us at firstname.lastname@example.org or call us at (Toll-Free) +1 800 369 0052.
+If you are not sure whether your work is suitable for this journal, please email us at firstname.lastname@example.org or call us at +1-606-405–6566.